nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * If the client gets authorized the resource server, the result will be printed in the console without any errors

 ## Implementing own jwt validation flask decorator using pyjwt
-* authlib python module uses jwt under the hood to implement the access token validation decorator
+* authlib python module uses pyjwt under the hood to implement the access token validation decorator
-* A custom JWT validator decorator from scratch can also be created as shown in the below code.
+* A JWT validator decorator from scratch can also be created as shown in the below code.
 * However we do not recommend this approach unless required since the authlib implementation of JWT validation decorator is more robust and less error prone
 ```py
 # authdecorator.py